LivingGarden/LivingGarden.github.io/problem.md

 permalink: /problem/
 ---

-Whether drawn by their furtile volcanic soils, cultural attachments, or sheer beauty; communities around the world live near volcanoes and with the constant threat of their eruption.
+Whether drawn by their furtile volcanic soils, cultural attachments, or sheer beauty; communities around the world live near volcanoes and disaster management agencies stuggle to mitigate the risks they present.

 <figure>